 2.3 Experiment design and set up

-A completely randomized design with four replications was used where sorted green gram grains were stored in a deep freezer at -17 oC and 70-100% relative humidity.
+A completely randomized design with four replications was used, where sorted green gram grains were stored in a deep freezer at -17 oC and 70-100% relative humidity.
 Later, they were conditioned to 25 oC room temperature for experiment use.
 The study ran for six months in two incubation cycles where twenty transparent 1 kg bottle jars received 200 g of clean green gram grains.
 Thirty live bruchids of three weeks’ age were introduced into each jar, covered with a muslin cloth and secured with rubber bands for oviposition.
 These jars together with their contents were finally kept and maintained at a temperature of 30 oC and relative humidity of 80 ± 10%.

 2.4 Data collection